Seeking Alpha in Crypto Market Crash

 1.1 Instruments & Data Coverage

-Instruments: BTC/USDT, ETH/USDT, SOL/USDT (Bybit perpetual futures) Data Source: Bybit OHLCV via NautilusTrader data catalog Position Size: $1M per tranche, up to 3 tranches ($3M maximum exposure) Exit Rules: Symmetric +/-10% take-profit / stop-loss from reference price (final accumulation bar close)
+Instruments: BTC/USDT, ETH/USDT, SOL/USDT (Bybit perpetual futures) Data Source: Bybit OHLCV via NautilusTrader data catalog Backtest Period: January 1, 2023 to January 31, 2026 (consistent across all strategies) Position Size: $1M per tranche, up to 3 tranches ($3M maximum exposure) Exit Rules: Symmetric +/-10% take-profit / stop-loss from reference price

 1.2 Backtester Architecture